-Natural History East and West Cuesta Ridge Santa Lucia Mountain
+A Natural History of the East and West Cuesta Ridge in the Santa Lucia Mountains

 Online classroom meeting and lecture followed by virtually guided field trip to West and East Cuesta Ridge, Santa Lucia Mountains